HD111995/jonasermert/README.md

 🔭 I’m currently working on a Java Spring Thymeleaf Web App

-⚙️ I use daily: .java, .psd
+⚙️ I use daily: .java, .psd; .html

 ⚡️ Fun fact: I'm a huge fan of Harry Potter